Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 If you’re looking for a more budget-friendly hotel but one that will have the kids excited to check in, head over to the Mountain Retreat Hotel, where the big yellow slide says all you need to know… Kid Approved!
 With clean rooms, a great location, and a kid-centred pool this hotel is an excellent location to use as your basecamp for your Squamish adventures.

-Click here to book your stay at the Mountain Retreat Hotel in Squamish!
+Book your stay at the Mountain Retreat Hotel in Squamish here!

 Where to Eat in Squamish